Justinator/lamers/README.md

 ### Edit the admin menu name

-In wp-job-openings > inc > templates > archive-job.php I edited the output of the page to match page styles of all our other pages on site
+In wp-job-openings-edited-files > inc > templates > archive-job.php I edited the output of the page to match page styles of all our other pages on site

 ### Edit the admin menu name

-One little change I made when I stumbled upon it, In wp-job-openings > inc > class-awsm-job-openings-core.php I edited the menu name to overwrite the default menu name with Lamers Job Openings
+One little change I made when I stumbled upon it, In wp-job-openings-edited-files > inc > class-awsm-job-openings-core.php I edited the menu name to overwrite the default menu name with Lamers Job Openings

-## Services Pages

-Each services page has it’s own single page file.
-To edit the services sub-nav/sidebar navigate to the inc folder and find services-sidebar.php.

 ## :newspaper: News Posts